 How Do I Use the Cure Pediatric Hydrophilic Catheter?

 Wash hands and gather any accessories your child may need in addition to the hydrophilic catheter, such as disinfecting wipes or gloves.
 Position everything so that you’re ready.
 Make sure your child is in the best position for catheterization based on your healthcare professional’s directives.

 - Prepare by using disinfecting wipes to clean the area prior to insertion.
 Additionally, you may wish to put on gloves or lay down a drape on your child’s lap for additional protection.
 Get them in the position that works best for them based on their needs and their healthcare professional’s recommended directives.

 Open the catheter package and remove the paper over the adhesive.
-You can use this adhesive to hold the catheter to a vertical surface like a bathroom cabinet or a wall if preferred, which can help to prevent a mess or spill, until your child is ready to cath.
+You can use this adhesive to hold the catheter to a vertical surface like a bathroom cabinet or a wall if preferred, which can help to prevent a mess until your child is ready to cath.

 For more information about the process of catheterization, 180 Medical offers a how-to-catheterize guide for kids.
 This includes directions for all catheters, including straight, hydrophilic, and closed system pediatric catheters.

 Disclaimer: Please note that this is intended to provide a general understanding of how to self-cath.
 It should not be used in place of your healthcare professional’s recommendations for how you or your child should catheterize based on your personal anatomy, condition, and needs.
-For personalized instructions, visit, call, or consult with your prescribing physician or other professional healthcare provider.
+For personalized instructions, visit, call, or consult with your prescribing physician or another professional healthcare provider.